AJArnolie/VNL_Monocular_Depth_Prediction/README.md

+# Mirror3D --- init_depth_generator BTS

+We've updated the dataloader and the main train/test script to support our input format (coco format).

-#### Enforcing geometric constraints of virtual normal for depth prediction.
+## Enforcing geometric constraints of virtual normal for depth prediction.

 [NEW] Training codes have been uploaded!